Income and Financial Data of Individuals, Preliminary T1 Family File

 This activity is conducted for the development and dissemination of annual small area economic data for Canadians.
-The data, collected from income tax returns submitted to the Canada Revenue Agency (CRA), provide income and financial data on Canadians and is used to analyse economic conditions.
-The data are available for Canada, the provinces and territories and sub-provincial geographic areas (postal areas and selected Census areas).
+The data, collected from income tax returns submitted to the Canada Revenue Agency, provide income and financial data on Canadians and is used to analyse economic conditions.
+The data are available for Canada, the provinces and territories and sub-provincial geographic areas (postal areas and selected census areas).

 Reference period: Calendar year "y" for income and contributions, end of calendar year "y" for age, point in time (usually April of calendar year "y+1") for address information.

 Collection period: Income tax returns are filed mainly in the spring following the year of reference.
-The preliminary T1 file for income year "y" is received from the Canada Revenue Agency (CRA) in September or October of the year "y+1".
+The preliminary T1 file for calendar year "y" is received from the Canada Revenue Agency in September or October of the year "y+1".

 - Household, family and personal income